buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 Speaking of uncomfortable!

 {% include content_blurb.html category="essays" slug="when-does-human-life-begin_brahm" %}
-- A Theravada monk gives an important clarification on the early Buddhist perspective on abortion and IVF, which later (conservative) texts have muddled in their quest for clear, crisp lines.
+- A Theravāda monk gives an important clarification on the early Buddhist perspective on abortion and IVF, which later (conservative) texts have muddled in their quest for clear, crisp lines.

 #### Chapter 9: Sexual Equality